 The department will generally hold the job open for 12 weeks or until the employee returns, whichever is sooner.
 If the position is not held, an equivalent position must be provided by the department or component/division.
 If the employee is granted an extension beyond 12 weeks, the position may be filled, and the rules of the FMLA will not apply.

 Note: For any leave in excess of thirty days, an employee must complete a checklist of benefit and other employment information at the Campus Human Resources Office.

 Extending a Leave

-A request for an extension of a leave requires the written approval of the department/component head and Human Resources at least two weeks prior to the expiration date.
+A request for an extension of a leave requires the approval of the department head and Human Resources at least two weeks prior to the expiration date.
+A general leave may be extended in up to 12- week or three month increments by contacting the leave administrator for leave re-certification.
 If a leave expires prior to the employee's return, the employee is considered to have terminated voluntarily.

-If an FMLA leave is approved for less than 12 weeks, it may be extended up to the 12 week maximum by contacting the department head.
+If an FMLA leave is approved for less than 12 weeks, it may be extended up to the 12 week maximum by contacting the leave administrator for FMLA re-certification.
 The employee will be informed what additional information may be needed to certify the request.
 If the leave is approved for a period exceeding 12 weeks, the reinstatement provisions of the FMLA will not apply, and the procedure covering the extension of general leaves is applicable.
-If the position has been filled, the employee may apply for any open position for which he or she is qualified upon return.
+If the position has been filled, the employee may apply for any open position for which he or she is qualified.

 Return to Work

 Two weeks prior to the end of the leave, the employee shall contact his or her department to determine whether the former position is still available.
 If the former position is not open, the employee may apply for any open positions for which he or she is qualified.
 There is no guarantee of reinstatement or re-employment.